baoduy/hbd.astro-paper/src/content/blog/dotnet-multi-platform-dockerfile.md

   Moreover, we will discuss the integration of GitAction into the image-building process, empowering us to automate creating and publishing multi-platform Docker images.
 ---

-# Optimising .NET Core with Multi-Platform Docker Images: A Complete Guide

 ## Built-in template

 Let's start with a simple API for a .NET application with Docker support.